-Reliance on Management and an Aging Workforce
+Reliance on Management

 Unitholders and other securityholders of the Fund or Pembina are dependent on senior management of PPC and the PPC Directors in respect of the governance, administration and management of all matters relating to Pembina and its operations and administration.
 The loss of the services of key individuals could have a detrimental effect on Pembina.
-Furthermore, similar to many companies in Western Canada, Pembina is facing the challenge of having to replace an aging workforce in a tightening labour market.
-As more and more of Pembina's employees reach retirement age, there is a risk that Pembina will not be able to replace such employees in an effective and cost efficient manner.
-The inability of Pembina to effectively replace an aging workforce could result in a loss of productivity and increased costs thereby adversely impacting the Fund's results of operations and earnings.